 "Literate fiction dealing with the inner lives of children presents a challenge for both writer and reader.
 But Donner does her young characters the service of taking them seriously, investing them with self-awareness and the capacity for complex motivations, while writing with an asperity that keeps her clear of the maudlin and the trite." —Gulf Coast Review

-A collaboration with the DC Comics artist Inaki Miranda, Burnout is a graphic novel about ecoterrorism and quasi-incest.
+A collaboration with the DC Comics artist Inaki Miranda, Burnout is a graphic novel about ecoterrorism in the Pacific Northwest.

 "The enormously talented Donner is unafraid of taking risks with Burnout, and it pays off, with a cautionary, edgy and unputdownable story." —Oakland Tribune